Mehak-Mehta/Password-Generator/README.md

 # Password-Generator
-Just a pretty simple password generator using python.
+Just a pretty simple password generator using python.Part of Email Storage project